IUCN Red List: Everything You Need to Know

 It is the world’s most extensive record of the entire conservation status of biological species.

-IUCN makes use of a set of models to analyze the extinction danger of numerous species and subspecies.
+IUCN uses models to analyze the danger of extinction for numerous species and subspecies.

 With its powerful scientific ground, the IUCN Red List is recognized as the most authoritative guide to the status of biological variety.

-A progression of the regional red list is generated by nations or institutions which evaluate the risk of extinction of species within a political supervision unit.
+A progression of the regional red list is generated by nations or institutions that evaluate species’ extinction risk within a political supervision unit.

 Their goal is to reveal the urgency of preservation problems of any species & subspecies to society and policymakers.
 They also help the international community to minimize species extinction.